ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

 AGDEGKLNSAKKAACDFSEGIRNIEHHQCSDKDLNPTENHATERHPEKCPRISVANVHVEPCGTDARASS
 ```
 ---
-## Common Errors that occur with this file type
+## Common Errors that occur with FASTA file

-* Program requires the sequences to be all on a single line but the fasta file is on multiple lines
+* Program requires the sequences to be all on a single line but the FASTA file is on multiple lines
 * Program requires the sequences to be on multiple lines with a string length per line less than 80 characters but the sequences are written on a single line

 ---